 As the housing and construction market continues to grow in Texas, builders are paying close attention to techniques to make their properties stand out to buyers.
-From lending agencies stepping up to the plate and requiring pretreatment for new buildings to cities adopting the international building codes to include pretreats on all new construction from the commercial to residential sectors.
+From lending agencies stepping up to the plate and requiring pest pretreatment for Dallas new buildings to cities adopting the international building codes to include pretreats on all new construction from the commercial to residential sectors.
 Pretreatment for termites during the building phase is a new trend that can prevent the appearance of termites in all new structures.
 By taking early measures such as pretreatment for termites, builders can offer peace of mind to potential customers and developers.

 The second treatment is applied shortly after the building and any landscaping next to the structure is completed.
 Providing these barriers prevents termites from entering the home or commercial building for many years.
 If not given a proper pretreatment for termites, these and other pests can enter homes and offices by chewing through wooden walls.
 Insects may also nest in the soil around a building before they start to invade it.

 Confined Space Certified

 OSHA has implanted a new ruling about confined spaces.
 OSHA defines a confined space as any area that has limited or restricted access for entry or exit, and is not designed for continuous occupancy.
 Pest Management of Texas employees are often required to access this type of area.
 Because we are committed to the safety of our employees and customers Pest Management of Texas has taken the extra step to certify our employees to be in compliance with all required certifications.